 01. Decide whether or not to host the meeting

-The type of meeting you’re hosting sets the tone for everything from the agenda to who should be invited.
+Whether you are a small business owner with a minimal team or a large-scale operation managing remote employees, the type of meeting you’re hosting sets the tone for everything, from the agenda to who should be invited.
 Is this a repetitive weekly or monthly meeting where teammates speak about their current and ongoing projects?
 Or is it an irregular meeting set to discuss a special project or sensitive information?
 Whichever is the case, decide if having a meeting is your most effective option.

 For irregular meetings revolving around specific updates or projects, it will almost certainly make sense that you do in fact hold a meeting.
 The information you’re sharing is new to all parties involved, and, therefore, probably worth their time and attention to bring them on board and in line with your ideas and game plan.